High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: Introduction

-We extend both modeling approaches and propose a ``Characteristics + Latent Factors'' framework.
-By incorporating the ``Characteristics" documented, we improve the economic interpretability and explanatory power of the model.
-The characteristics can have a \textit{sparse} structure, meaning although a large set of variables is available, only a much smaller subset of them might have predictive power.
-We also incorporate ``Latent Factors'', one benefit of having this part is that it might help alleviate the ``omitted variable bias'' problem (\cite{giglio2018asset}).
-As in the literature typically these latent factors are estimated via PCA, which means all possible latent explanatory variables (those are not included in the model) might be important for prediction although their individual contribution might be small, we term this as the \textit{dense} part. \footnote{More about sparse modeling and dense modeling can be found in \cite{giannone2017economic}.
-See also \cite{chernozhukov2017lava}.}
+We generalize both modeling approaches and propose a ``Characteristics + Latent Factors'' quantile asset pricing framework.
+By incorporating the ``Characteristics", we improve the economic interpretability and explanatory power of the model.
+On the other hand, the finance literature has documented a zoo of new characteristics, and the proliferation of characteristics in this ``variable zoo'' leads to a concern about which characteristics really provide independent information about returns (\cite{cochrane2011presidential}).
+Our model addresses this issue by imposing a \textit{sparse} structure, meaning although a large set of characteristics is available, only a much smaller subset of them might have predictive power.
+We also incorporate ``Latent Factors'' to capture the common variations in asset returns.
+One additional benefit of having this part is that it might help alleviate the ``omitted variable bias'' problem (\cite{giglio2018asset}).
+As in the literature, typically, these latent factors are estimated via principal component analysis, which means all possible latent explanatory variables might be important for prediction although their individual contribution might be small, we term this as the \textit{dense} part. \footnote{More about sparse modeling and dense modeling can be found in \cite{giannone2017economic}.
+See also \cite{chernozhukov2017lava}.} Hence, our framework allows for ``Sparse + Dense" modeling with large scale panel data that consist of a large number of asset returns that are allowed to be weakly correlated across time.
+In addition, we focus on understanding the quantiles (hence the entire distribution) of returns rather than just the mean, in line with the recent interest in quantile factor models (e.g. \cite{ando2020quantile}, \cite{chen2018quantile}, \cite{ma2019estimation}, \cite{feng2019nuclear}, and \cite{sagner2019three}).
+Our quantile asset pricing framework also inherits micro-foundation from the seminal quantile preference framework(\citep{manski1988ordinal,rostek2010quantile,giovannetti2013asset}) and, in particular, the dynamic quantile preference framework of \cite{de2019dynamic}.

-Hence, our framework allows for ``Sparse + Dense" modeling with the time series and cross-section of asset returns.
-In addition, we focus on understanding the quantiles (hence the entire distribution) of returns rather than just the mean, in line with recent interest in quantile factor models (e.g. \cite{ando2019quantile}, \cite{chen2018quantile}, \cite{ma2019estimation}, \cite{feng2019nuclear}, and \cite{sagner2019three}).
-Specifically, we study the following high dimensional latent panel quantile regression model with $Y \in \mathbb{R}^{n\times T} $ and $X \in \mathbb{R}^{n \times T \times p}$ satisfying
+Specifically, with $Y_{i,t}$ as the excess return of asset $i$ in period $t$, $X_{i,t}$ as a $p$-dimensional vector of observable characteristics such as return volatility and trading volume, we study the following high dimensional latent panel quantile regression model: